10 Most Comfortable Headphones – Over-Ear & On-Ear Models that Feel Like Heaven

 The built quality is great too.
 They’re quite light but still have that solid premium feel.

-Noise isolation is good too due to closed-back design.
+These don’t have active noise cancellation but make up for it with good passive noise isolation due to closed-back design.
 You get a good fit.

 You also get a carrying pouch and an in-line remote control and microphone which is a bonus in this category.